jonwang22/python-practice-exercises/README.md

 # python-practice-exercises
-Repo for all of my python scripts for exercises found in Hackerrank, SoloLearn, or LeetCode
+Repo for all of my python scripts for exercises found in Hackerrank, SoloLearn, LeetCode, ChatGPT, Kura Labs